 Biomass Plastic Material Technology

-Advantages and issues in the use of biomass plastics
+Advantages and issues with the use of biomass plastics

-At Ricoh, with the aim of resolving these issues and paving the way to fully adopt polylactic acid, we are developing a materials technology for applying polylactic acid fermented from non edible materials.
+At Ricoh, with the aim of resolving these issues and paving the way to the full adoption of polylactic acid, we are developing materials technology for applying polylactic acid fermented from non edible materials.
 Examples include timber from forest thinning and waste wood for use in durable parts.
 There is also a molding technique suited to mass production that achieves economic efficiency.

 |Figure 1: Circulation of biomass plastics|

-Issues toward expanding use of biomass plastics and Ricoh's approach
+Issues for expanding the use of biomass plastics and Ricoh's approach

 - Crystallinity (degree of crystallization) influences heat resistance and impact resistance.